SAINTS may have come away from the Etihad Stadium without any points but they did take a sense of belief back down the M6 with them.

 Jack Rodwell’s pass from a corner was intercepted by Lallana who broke forward.

-He fed it to Steven Davis , on the pitch as a sub himself for two minutes, and the move ended with the new man finishing an almost carbon copy chance to that of Lambert.
+He fed it to Steven Davis , on the pitch as a sub himself for two minutes, and the move ended with the new man finishing an almost carbon copy chance to

 It seemed too good be true and so it eventually proved.
 City seemed to awaken from their semi-slumber and really stepped on the gas.